-Here at Life Skills Resource Group we have three therapists who are ready to work with your child or children.
-Amy Smith, MS is a Licensed Mental Health Counselor and Registered Play Therapist, Jessica Conaway, MS is a Licensed Mental Health Counselor and Juliana Ochoa, MA is a Licensed Mental Health Counselor.
-Amy, Jessica, and Juliana have extensive experience helping children who are hurting or in need of tools to manage everyday issues.
+Here at Life Skills Resource Group we have four therapists who are ready to work with your child or children.
+Amy Smith, MS is a Licensed Mental Health Counselor and Registered Play Therapist, Jessica Conaway, MS is a Licensed Mental Health Counselor, Juliana Ochoa, MA is a Licensed Mental Health Counselor and Elena Sledge, M. Ed, is a Registered Mental Health Counselor Intern.
+Amy, Jessica, Juliana, and Elena have extensive experience helping children who are hurting or in need of tools to manage everyday issues.
 Parents will be an integral part of the counseling process however children will be the main focus of play therapy as well as any sand tray work.

 Most of the time you will probably will not be involved in your child’s play as part of play therapy or building a world in the sand tray.
 However, if your child does invite you to join in play therapy or to view their world, the therapist will guide you on the things you will need to know to help facilitate the therapeutic process.